 Who Can be a Beneficiary of Income Produced by the Irrevocable Medicaid Five Year Trust?

-The eventual medicaid applicant / grantor and his or her spouse may receive all income derived from the irrevocable give year trust.
+The eventual medicaid applicant / grantor and his or her spouse may receive all income derived from the irrevocable five year trust.
 Income is the only direct benefit from the Medicaid asset protection trust that the settlor (or their spouse) can derive.
 This income will be counted against them for eligibility purposes, and could necessitate utilizing a Medicaid Income Trust (a/k/a qualified income trust or miller trust).

 Utilizing a Medicaid Five Year Trust is made more palatable because the grantor retains access to their income, which they use to manage their everyday lives.